jzuhone/YT.jl/src/doc/source/users_guide/arrays.rst

 Unit Objects
 ------------

+The submodule ``jt.units`` contains a number of quantities that are simply

 Physical Constants
 ------------------

 Some of yt's physical constants are represented in jt.
-They are available via the ``physical_constants`` module, and are unitful quantities which can be used with other quantities and arrays:
+They are available via the ``jt.physical_constants`` submodule, and are unitful quantities which can be used with other quantities and arrays:

 .. code-block:: julia